How Did the American Civil War End?

 Only six days after Lee’s surrender, President Abraham Lincoln was assassinated at Ford’s Theater by John Wilkes Booth, an event that would influence American politics for decades.

 Booth was motivated by Confederate sympathies and hoped that the South would continue to resist defeat despite Lee’s surrender.
-However, the assassination would ultimately only reinforce a feeling that the war was over, and many Southerners would come to resent Booth for the killing, believing that Lincoln would have mediated reconciliation between the North and South in a way no one else could.
+However, the assassination ultimately only reinforced the feeling that the war was over.
+Many Southerners would come to resent Booth for the killing, believing that Lincoln would have mediated reconciliation between the North and South in a way no one else could.

 President Lincoln's box in Ford's Theater

 The weeks that followed brought the remaining chapters to a close.
-Confederate General Joseph E. Johnston surrendered his troops to the Union’s General William T. Sherman on April 26.
-Shortly after that, on May 5, the Confederate cabinet met for the final time, an event that historian James McPherson suggests marked the actual end of the Civil War.
+On April 26, Confederate General Joseph E. Johnston surrendered his troops to the Union’s General William T. Sherman.
+Shortly after that, on May 5, the Confederate cabinet met for the final time, an event that historian James McPherson suggests marked the true end of the Civil War.

 The next significant event was the capture of Confederate President Jefferson Davis by Union cavalrymen under Major General James H. Wilson on May 10.
 Jefferson Davis would spend two years as a prisoner in Fort Monroe, Virginia.